CenterPoint Energy expects to restore 80% of customers by Sunday

 HOUSTON (Covering Katy News) – CenterPoint Energy has restored power to over 1.2 million customers since Hurricane Beryl struck on Monday.
-Still, it does not believe it will hit the 80% restored plateau until Sunday, July 14.
+The company believes it will hit the 80% restored plateau on Sunday, July 14.

 CenterPoint identifies the hardest-hit areas as Fort Bend and Brazoria counties and the I-45 corridor from Houston to the Woodlands where it must "rebuild the electric system."
-The utility says it has 12,000 crews working to restore power.
+The utility says it has a restoration workforce that is 12,000 strong working to restore power.

 "In areas with significant structural damage, customers could experience prolonged outages while crews work to install thousands of new distribution poles and new overhead conductors, as well as other critical electrical equipment," a press release says.